 The author has spent much of the last few years promoting awareness of Tibetan issues.
 He has lectured at college campuses throughout the United States.
 Venues have included Harvard University, Columbia University, Smith College, Brandeis, the Asian Religions and Cultures Initiative of UCLA, University of Virginia, Amherst, University of San Francisco, Tibet House New York, Indiana University, University of Wisconsin, University of Minnesota, New York University, San Diego Art Institute, Hampshire College, Colby College, NPR radio (Chicago), Middlebury College, University of California Santa Barbara, International Campaign for Tibet (Washington, DC), Stanford University and many more, including events and interviews in Nepal, India and Japan.

-Dunham continues his work in photography: Rizzoli International Publications published "The Divine Art of Tibet", based on his photographs of Tibetan monastic murals.
+His photojournalist career includes the publication of Rizzoli International's "The Divine Art of Tibet", based on his photographs of Tibetan monastic murals.

 Dunham and his wife have two sons.